 Software-as-a-Service (SaaS) is an industry that is booming!
-An increasing number of businesses have adopted the SaaS model, with 51% of enterprises running their operations with it, and 38% of them working exclusively on a SaaS platform.
+An increasing number of businesses have adopted the SaaS model, with 56% of enterprises that were previously not using SaaS, now interested in it.

 If you want to take your business to the next level through software, you’re in the right place!
 As creators of everything SaaS, DevriX has decided to share with you our definition of what a Software as a Service is, and how you can use it to edge out your competition in the marketplace.

 Software as a Service (SaaS) is a software distribution model where a third-party provider hosts applications and provides them to clients via online subscriptions.
 A SaaS company is a business geared towards developing, hosting, and maintaining a SaaS product.

 SaaS is one of three main categories of cloud computing, together with Infrastructure as a Service (IaaS) and Platform as a Service (PaaS).
 It eliminates the need for companies to install software and run it in their own data centers.